sovdeeth/skript-maps/README.md

 ### Sections
 #### New Map Layer Section
 ```
-set %variable% to [a] [new] map layer
+set %variable% to [a] [new] [fixed] map layer
 ```
 Creates a new map layer.
 This is not a map item, but a map layer that can be used to render a map.

 The code inside this section will be run every time the map is rendered, which is every five ticks for each map item in a player's inventory and approximately every 50 ticks for each map on an item frame.

 These can add up quickly, so keep your code as efficient as possible inside the section.
+Alternatively, you can use the "fixed" tag to render the layer only once per player.

+Also, note that local variables will persist through each render.
+This allows you to, for example, keep track of how many times the layer has been rendered by adding 1 to a local variable each time.

 **Examples**
 ```
 set {_layer} to a new map layer:
-    color pixels within 0, 0 and 127, 127 on the map in radius 10 of 64, 64
+    color pixels within pixel 0, 0 and pixel 127, 127 on the map blue
 add {_layer} to map layers of {_view}
 ```
 ***